 I would add that if you have a duvet that is warm enough already, simply folding a throw blanket in an autumnal hue at the foot of the bed will add a dose of color and texture, not to mention a layer of warmth that's easy to pull up as needed.

 If you start with an all-white base for your bedding, it's very easy to change the whole look of your bed with just a blanket.
-I've seen beds dressed in all-white bedding with a blanket—such as a classic wool plaid blanket or even a Mexican serape—pulled almost to the top of the bed for pattern and color.
+There are beds dressed in all-white bedding with a blanket—such as a classic wool plaid blanket or even a Mexican serape—pulled almost to the top of the bed for pattern and color.

 Another great trick for adding—but not committing—to the pattern on your bed is to fold a blanket, quilt, or even a patterned sheet over your headboard.